cppalliance/safe-cpp/proposal/draft.md

 }
 ```

 In this example, the unsafe String constructor is called in the safe main function.
 That's permitted because substitution of `unsafe String` into Vec's template parameter creates a push_back specialization with an `unsafe String` function parameter.
 Safe C++ allows unsafe constructors to initialize unsafe types in an unsafe context.

+Permitting unsafe operations with unsafe specialization is far preferable to using conditional _unsafe-specifiers_ on the class template's member functions.
+We want the vector to keep its safe interface so that it can be used by safe callers.
+This device allows member functions to remain safe without resorting to _unsafe-blocks_ in the implementations.
+There's a single use of the `unsafe` token, which makes for simple audits during code review.

 ```cpp
 int main() safe {